Plaza Bonita: History

 In May 2020, Unibail-Rodamco-Westfield announced the temporary closures of its centers nationwide during the COVID-19 pandemic.
 Many non-essential stores had been affected by the pandemic such as John's Incredible Pizza Company which did not reopen in the re-opening of Plaza Bonita in May 2021 and later was gutted by June 2021.
 In April 2022 Unibail-Rodamco-Westfield, Plaza Bonita's owner and management had announced that the company would be selling all of its 24 U.S. properties by the end of 2024.
-In the summer of 2022, Japan's Round 1 Bowling & Amusement planned to open its first San Diego location at Westfield North County this later changed to Plaza Bonita in September when the Round One Corporation website released the Plaza Bonita location would be 'coming soon', replacing the former Johns Incredible Pizza's space.
+In the summer of 2022, Japan's Round 1 Bowling & Amusement planned to open its first San Diego location at Westfield North County this later changed to Plaza Bonita in September when the Round One Corporation website released the Plaza Bonita location would be 'coming soon', taking over the space formerly occupied by John's Incredible Pizza.
 Round 1 opened in June 2024.
 A month later a fire broke out outside Round 1 as when construction crews hit a gas line, causing a gas leak.
 In March 2025, Forever 21 closed following the company’s second bankruptcy filing, which led to the shuttering of all remaining store locations nationwide.
 In May 2025, Crunch Fitness abruptly ceased operations at the mall after failing to reach a lease renewal agreement with Westfield.